VOL. IV - APPENDIX C

 • Jobe Honeysett.
 Born 1845 in Ashburnham.
 Jobe married Rebekah Holland in 1881 in Battle.
 When the census was taken later that year they were living at Mill Corner, Ashburnham.
 Jobe was a 38 year old agricultural labourer.
 Rebekah was 43 years old.
 Rebekah had been married twice previously.
 Also listed was Mary A Creasey, aged 21, a general servant described as "daughter-in-law"., who was one of Rebekah's daughters.
 In 1891 Job and Rebekah were living at Marlpits where Job was an agricultural labourer.
 Another of Rebekah's children, Harry Holland, a 17 year old agricultural labourer was living with them, as was their own son, 5 year old James Honeysett who had been born 29 May 1881 .
 I can find no trace of the family in 1901.
 By 1911 Rebekah had been widowed and was living with her son James, his wife and child at Marlpits, Ninfield.
 Rebekah Honeysett died in 1919..

 • George Honeysett.
 Born 1851 in Ashburnham.
 George married Clara Ann Winchester on 2 August 1879 in Ashburnham.
 George was a 25 year old labourer.
 Clara was a 17 year old servant, daughter of Henry Winchester, labourer.
 Clara Ann Winchester was baptised on 3 August 1862 at St John the Evangelist, Bodle Street Green, the daughter of Henry Winchester and Mary Ann Booth.
 No connection between Clara and George's mother Harriet Winchester has been established.
 In 1881 they living at Cottage, Ninfield and George was an agricultural labourer.
 In 1891 they were living at Lower Standard Hill, Ninfield.
 They had three children.
 George Honeysett died in 1892.
 Clara remarried in 1894.
 Her second husband was William Eastland.
 William and Clara had two children.
+In 1921 Clara Ann Eastland was at Gardner Street.
+She was a 60 year old widow, a "caterer for teas".
+Her 20 year old son, a pastry baker was living with her. they had two boarders.
 "Annie" Eastland of Gardner Street died aged 65 and was buried on 17 February 1926 in Herstmonceux.

 David Honeysett died in 1853 in Ashburnham.
 So by 1861, Harriett Honnisett was living at Mill Corner, Ashburnham.
 Harriett was 44 years old, son Ambrose, aged 20 was a carter/agricultural labourer, sons Jobe, aged 16 and George, aged 12 were both labourers.
 Their youngest daughter had been born since the last census.
 In 1871 Harriet was living at Ninfield Green, Ninfield.
 She was a 56 year old widow, a washerwoman.
 Son Jobe, aged 24 and George, aged 22 were agricultural labourers, daughter Ruth was nursing.
 Harriet Honeysett died in 1878 in Battle.